We have compiled answers to some of the most frequently asked AML queries to support the legal profession in complying with the regulations.

 Source of Funds (SoF) relates directly to the literal origin of funds to be used in a transaction.

-That is likely to be a bank account.
+This is likely to be a bank account.
 Generally, this would be evidenced by bank statements or similar.
 When recording the Source of Funds you should record the:

-Amount and currency,
+Amount and currency

-The remitting account details (bank, account number, sort code, name on account) as well as the transfer type (BACS, CHAPS, etc).
+The remitting account details (bank, account number, sort code, name on account)

 In circumstances where a client declares that they have been given funds for a transaction from a third party (e.g mum and dad financing a house purchase deposit) you may wish to record information relating to that original transaction too.